202248SD/MNIST-From-Scratch/README.md

 # MNIST-From-Scratch
-Created a neural network using numpy to detect numbers from the mnist database
+Created a neural network using numpy to detect numbers from the mnist database (no ML libraries, as I wanted to learn how neural networks work)

 ## Structure
 Consists of Input and Output Layer as well as 2 Hidden Layers